 We were woken up with a hot cup of ayurvedic drinks.
 This drink consists of ingredients that help to energize trekkers; it is also anti-inflammatory and gets rid of cancerous cells.

-We started our trek at 9 am, stopping at the Sagarmatha (Nepali name for Everest) national park entrance point to register our trekkers.
+The team started our trek at 9 am, stopping at the Sagarmatha (Nepali name for Everest) national park entrance point to register our trekkers.
 It is a short 3-hour trek to Namche Bazaar from Monjo with the final two hours a steep uphill climb.
 There were some icy bits on the trail where streams flowed.
 The Singaporeans go their first glimpse of Everest halfway through the trek.
-We arrived in Namche in time for lunch.
+Namche was reached in time for lunch.

 We agreed to meet at 2.45pm to wander around town before going to our rooms, have hot showers.
-We walked around Namche Bazaar, most of the shops were shut as the owners had left for 'warmer' Kathmandu.
+While walking around Namche Bazaar, we noticed that most of the shops were shut as the owners had left for 'warmer' Kathmandu.
 We went into the Liquid bar to watch Sherpa the movie.
 The weather had gotten foggy when we came out.
 We returned to the lodge to have our dinner, as usual, the ladies were briefed on the following day's program.
-We planned to take them to Khumjung village (this is where Sir Edmund Hillary built the first school) for lunch and proceed to Laushasha which is at a similar altitude as Namche.
+The plan was to take them to Khumjung village (this is where Sir Edmund Hillary built the first school) for lunch and proceed to Laushasha which is at a similar altitude as Namche.
 This was once again to help the Singaporeans cover some ground to make the next shorter.

 Namche to Laushasha